L00ka5z78/Minesweeper/README.md

 To be honest it is simple game, but it was very challenging to make it work.
 First of all I used many hours to watch some tutorials to understand the logic behind the game.
 And when i was ready, tried to write on my own.
-I made it, but it was not so easy.
+I made it, but it was not easy.

 Things im happy with:
   1. Styling, looks like windows old school game.